 The importance of TTI for the understanding of the political and social organization of the communities that created and maintained them has been previously assessed for example in relation to the Roman Empire (\eg \citealp{chevallier_1976,taylor_1979,crumley_and_marquadt_1987,purcell_1990,mattingly_1997,malkin_2011}).
-In the 1990s Trombold presented an important collection of works on TTI in the New World (\citealp{trombold_1991a}, followed more recently by \citealp{jenkins_2001} and \citealp{smith_2005}).
+In the 1990’s Trombold presented an important collection of works on TTI in the New World (\citealp{trombold_1991a}, followed by \citealp{jenkins_2001} and \citealp{smith_2005}).
 Recently, a renewed interest in TTI seems to have produced a number of new studies in Pre-Roman and Roman Europe (\eg \citealp{filet_2017,groenhuijzen_2016,matteazzi_2017}), suggesting that this is a growing field of research (see \eg recent projects such as ORBIS\footnote{http://orbis.stanford.edu/orbis2012/} by Stanford University, or the New Transhumance project in Toscana, \citealp{pizziolo_2016}).

-Building on this literature, we propose to take a step further and try to infer aspects of the political organization of a region from the quantitative analysis of TTI.
-To this end, it is worth noticing that not all kinds of roads are equally likely to embed pertinent information.
-Paths had indeed different purposes, the most common ones being to connect: resources (\eg herds to pastures and water, or winter and summer pastures); humans and resources (\eg villages to pastures, water, mines); human communities with each other (\ie settlements to settlements).
+Building on this literature, we propose to take a further step and try to infer aspects of the political organization of a region from the quantitative analysis of TTI.
+To this end, it is worth noting that not all kinds of roads will embed pertinent information.
+Paths had indeed different purposes, the most common ones being to connect: resources (\eg herds to pastures and water, or winter and summer pastures); humans and resources (\eg villages to pastures, water, mines); and human communities with each other (\ie settlements to settlements).
 Notice, that only ways of the last type were directly related with inter-settlement (villages, towns and cities) interactions.
 Consequently, we assume that roads of this kind were the output of a collective effort for the benefit of one or more of the parties involved.